Relaxing medical device regulatory requirements during a healthcare crisis

 Understandably, all medical device manufacturers are keen to reduce time and money spent on regulatory processes.
 However, the best approach is to work with a regulatory professional who will advise on the most efficient route to medical device certification.
 Working with a services provider who is an MDR expert will ensure than your devices are made available quickly, and that their regulatory approval status is protected well into the future.

 Mantra Systems brings medical expertise to MDR compliance.
-Our team of expertly-trained medical doctors deliver MDR support services focused on clinical evidence, clinical evaluation, PMS, PMCF and clinical investigation design.
+Our team of expertly-trained medical professionals deliver MDR support services focused on clinical evidence, clinical evaluation, PMS, PMCF and clinical investigation design.
 Consult with a member of our team to discuss your requirements.